beiOSDev/Swift/README.md

 # Swift

-THIS REPOSITORY HAS BEEN MOVED TO Http://github.com/carlbutron/Swift
+This REPOSITORY HAS BEEN MOVED to http://github.com/carlbutron/Swift